AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 ## Bundlers and Interleaving
 One of React's core tenants has always been component composition.
 You can split the work of deciding what the DOM should look like across many functions, and compose (that is, combine) that work together by having components be children of each other.

-For RSCs to not be a dramatic shift of this core tenant, you need to be able to interleave (or weave) server and client components. **Client components need to be able to be children of server components and vice versa.** That includes being able to pass props (function arguments) to each other.
+For RSCs to not be a dramatic shift of this core tenant, you need to be able to interleave (or weave) server and client components. **Client components need to be able to be children of server components.** That includes being able to pass props (function arguments).

 What that really means is that in your component hierarchy *some* of your functions will run on the server and *some* on the client.
 In the end though, they all will be doing work that calculates how the part of the DOM that they generate should be structured and what it should contain.